List of Neighbours characters introduced in 1986: Tom Ramsay

 Tom Ramsay, played by Gary Files, made his first appearance on 12 May 1986.
 After Francis Bell left his role as Max Ramsay, Files was signed up to play Max's younger brother, Tom, who covered the rest of Max's storylines.
 Files had one day's notice before he started filming his scenes.
 There was no time to rewrite the scripts and Tom just moved in with his sister and her children.
 Files stated: "All we did was cross out Max in the scripts and put in Tom.
 In places I had to ad lib as I went along."
 Tom was described as being "a carbon copy" of Max by Josephine Monroe, author of The Neighbours Programme Guide.
 She quipped that he took over Max's house, business and "evidently also his wardrobe of overalls and dungarees".
 The author also called him a "blustering fool".
 A critic for the Reading Evening Post called Tom "a bit of a rough diamond".
 Tom departed on 1 February 1991.
 A writer for the BBC's Neighbours website said Tom's most notable moment was "Confronting Matt Robinson after Gemma's motorcycle accident."
 Files reprised his role for Neighbours' 30th anniversary in March 2015.
 Tom returns for his great-nephew Daniel Robinson's (Tim Phillipps) wedding and helps solve the mystery of a missing heirloom.
+A Herald Sun reporter included Tom's 2015 return in their "Neighbours' 30 most memorable moments" feature.